-Our sales for the year marked another record for Sanderson Farms, reaching \$2.68 billion compared with \$2.39 billion in fiscal 2012.
-Cost of sales for the year increased 7.4 percent compared with the previous year, primarily as a result of higher volumes and feed costs.
-Our average sales price for poultry products sold during fiscal 2013 was up 9.6 percent compared with fiscal 2012, and our average cost per pound increased 4.6 percent compared with last fiscal year, reflecting higher grain costs.
-For the year, feed grain costs comprised 54.2 percent of cost of goods sold, compared with 53.6 percent during fiscal 2012.
+For the fiscal year, we had record sales of \$2.775 billion, up 3.4 percent from \$2.683 billion in fiscal 2013.
+Cost of sales for the year decreased 5.2 percent compared with a year ago, and totaled \$2.254 billion.
+While our average sales price for poultry products sold during fiscal 2014 was up only 0.86 percent compared with fiscal 2013, the average cost per pound in our poultry business decreased 8.3 percent compared with the last fiscal year, reflecting lower grain costs.

 We are proud to maintain a financial position that ranks among the strongest in our industry.
-At the end of our fiscal year, our balance sheet reflected \$924.6 million in assets, stockholders' equity of \$671.6 million, and net working capital of \$269.2 million.
-We reduced our outstanding debt in fiscal 2013, and our total long-term debt at the end of fiscal 2013 was \$29.4 million, compared with \$150.2 million at the end of fiscal 2012.
-As a result, our total debt-to-capitalization ratio was 5.6 percent as of October 31, 2013, compared with 22.6 percent a year ago.
+At the end of our fiscal year, our balance sheet reflected \$1,111.3 million in assets, stockholders' equity of \$897.9 million and net working capital of \$363.1 million.
+We continued to make progress toward reducing our outstanding debt in fiscal 2014, and long-term debt at the end of the year was \$10 million.
+Our total debt-to-capitalization ratio was 2.2 percent as of October 31, 2014, compared with 5.6 percent a year ago.